Rafael Nadal

 Nadal won major singles titles in 10 consecutive years from 2005 to 2014, and again in a four-year span from 2017 to 2020.
 He also won 11 doubles titles during his career, including an Olympic gold medal at the 2016 Rio Olympics.
-Nadal surpassed his joint-record with Djokovic and Federer for the most Grand Slam men's singles titles at the 2022 Australian Open, and became one of four men in history to complete the double career Grand Slam in singles.
+At the 2022 Australian Open, Nadal surpassed his joint record with Djokovic and Federer for the most Grand Slam men's singles titles, and became one of four men in history to complete the double career Grand Slam in singles.
 Nadal retired from the sport after playing for Spain in the 2024 Davis Cup Finals.

 As a left-handed player, one of Nadal's main strengths was his forehand, delivered with heavy topspin.
 He frequently ranked among the tour leaders in return games, return points, and break points won.
 His game was especially well-suited for clay courts, on which came 63 of his 92 singles titles.
 Nadal won the Stefan Edberg Sportsmanship Award five times and was the Laureus World Sportsman of the Year in 2011 and 2021.
-Time named Nadal one of the 100 most influential people in the world in 2022.
+He was named one of Times 100 most influential people in the world twice in 2009 and 2022.
 Representing Spain, he won two Olympic gold medals, and led the nation to five Davis Cup titles.
 Nadal has also opened a tennis academy in Mallorca, and is an active philanthropist.

+Nadal was created Marquess of Llevant de Mallorca in 2025 by King Felipe VI of Spain.